banister/method_reload/README.md

 * Only reloads the code for the method.
 * Works with any kind of method: class methods, instance methods.
+* Works in MRI 1.8 and 1.9, Rubinius, and JRuby running Ruby 1.9

 ### Limitations: